saisreenadh/saisreenadh/README.md

 # Hi, I'm Saisreenadh!
-I'm studying CS & Psychology at Stanford.
+I'm studying CS at Stanford.

 ## Ongoing Projects:
  ### - 3D-Brain, a project that processes and displays live EEG data onto a physical life-size brain